brodock/wordpress-wplistcal/readme.txt

 WPListCal is specialized to provide clean list or table based output for you to style or reparse any way you'd like.
 Other calendar plugins force you to use a gregorian calendar view which may be inappropriate for many applications.

-= Does WPListCal work on WorePress 2.7? =
+= Does WPListCal work on WordPress 2.7? =

 WPListCal 1.1 and later work on 2.7